Best barre studio software in 2026

 Does Junocal support barre teacher training cohorts?

 Yes.
-Barre teacher trainings (typically 50-100 hours over 8-12 weeks) run on Junocal's term-based courses primitive: fixed weekly slot, total session count, single-payment price, makeup credits and a four-option refund policy.
-Same primitive handles beginner barre blocks (4-6 weeks of progressive barre fundamentals) and seasonal challenges.
+Barre teacher trainings (typically 50-100 hours over 8-12 weeks) run on Junocal's term-based courses: a fixed weekly slot, a set number of sessions, one upfront price, makeup credits and a four-option refund policy.
+The same feature handles beginner barre blocks (4-6 weeks of progressive barre fundamentals) and seasonal challenges.

 Deeper dives